Tenant Satisfaction Measures - Quarterly update

 How satisfied or dissatisfied are you that bpha provides a home that is well maintained?

-This quarter there has been a slight dip in satisfaction scores when compared to the April-June period, but despite that, the satisfaction scores for the repairs service, the time taken to complete repairs, and bpha providing a well maintained home are around 5% higher than they were at the end of the previous financial year (end of March 2025).
+There has been a significant increase in satisfaction scores when compared to the end of the financial year among rental customers.
+The satisfaction scores for the overall repairs service, time taken to complete, and providing a well-maintained home are all at least 5% higher than they were at the end of the previous financial year.

-In our last update we told you we were reviewing our internal processes in relation to scheduling repairs.
-We have now done this, further training has been given to some of our colleagues, and we have seen a reduction in customer complaints about scheduling.
+In our last update we told you we were reviewing our internal processes for scheduling repairs.
+This is now complete and training has been given to some of our colleagues, as well as an increase in operatives available to complete repairs.
+We have also seen a reduction in customer complaints about scheduling.

-We have also been working with our contractor TSG to reduce the number of return visits: they now have vans that are stocked with more parts that will help reduce the number of repeat visits.
-Improvements will also come as we install more remote diagnostic kits in our homes as these will help us to identify problems remotely so that operatives can arrive with the correct part(s) in the first place where possible.
+We have been working with our contractor TSG to reduce the number of return visits.
+Van stocks have been reviewed, and more parts are being carried which will help reduce this.
+More improvements will also come as we continue to install remote diagnostic kits in customers’ homes.
+These will help us to identify problems remotely so operatives can arrive with the correct part(s), increasing first time fixes and on some occasions, removing the need for a visit as the issue can be resolved by advice from TSG to the customer.

 Maintaining building safety